 Option 1 and Option 2:

 Step 13) The UE-to-network Relay generates a Nonce_2.
-The UE-to-network Relay initiates a Direct Security Mode Command integrity protected with a security key KSESS key for PC5 communication generated from the KPC5-COM key received from the AF-1 (Remote UE) and the Nonce_2.
+The UE-to-network Relay generates KSESS key from the KPC5-COM key and Nonce_2.
+The UE-to-network Relay initiates a Direct Security Mode Command integrity protected with KSESS-IK key generated from the KSESS key.
 The UE-to-network Relay includes the KPC5-COM key ID and the KPC5-COM freshness parameter together with calculated MAC and the Nonce_2 in the Direct Security Mode Command message.